 Gingivitis is a non-destructive periodontal disease caused by inflammation of the gingiva (tissues that surround and support the teeth).
-Inflammation could be caused by a buildup of plaque, a naturally occurring sticky film filled with bacteria.
+Inflammation could occur because of a buildup of plaque, a naturally occurring sticky film filled with bacteria.
 Plaque releases toxins that lead to irritation of the gums, which results in inflammation.
-It is a very common dental problem, and many people suffer from it at one time or another.
-Gingivitis is rare in children, but mainly begins during early childhood or puberty.
+Unfortunately, it is a widespread dental problem, and many people suffer from it at one time or another.
+Gingivitis is rare in children but mainly begins during early childhood or puberty.
 It can occur and disappear throughout one’s lifespan.

-An individual might be unaware that he or she has gingivitis since it can be a mild type of gum disease.
+An individual might be unaware that they have gingivitis since it can be a mild type of gum disease.
 It causes little or no pain.
 However, if left untreated, gingivitis can lead to periodontitis.
-This is more severe and may eventually cause loss of teeth.
+Periodontitis is more severe and may eventually cause loss of teeth.

 One symptom of gingivitis is bad breath.
-Bad breath is caused by the same bad bacteria that cause gingivitis.
+Bad breath stems from the same harmful bacteria that cause gingivitis.
 Healthy gums are firm and tightly fitted around the teeth.
 They are pale pink in color.
 Once affected by gingivitis, gums become swollen and puffy and are dark red in color.
 Other symptoms of gingivitis include bleeding and tender gums.
-Do not ignore these signs as they could signify more serious problems.
+It would help if you did not ignore these signs, as they could signify more serious problems.

-Gum disease is linked to several health problems like heart disease and diabetes that affect the whole body (x, x).
-This gum disease can disappear in a few days so long as one practices good oral hygiene.
+Gum disease can mean you have several health problems like heart disease and diabetes that affect the whole body. (x) This gum disease can disappear in a few days so long as one practices good oral hygiene.

 Types of Gingivitis

-There are two main forms of gingival diseases (x):
+There are two primary forms of gingival diseases: (x)

-- Non-plaque induced gingival lesions: This can result from fungus, virus infection or be caused by a specific bacterium.
-It can also be caused by a reaction to foreign bodies like dentures, systemic conditions like allergic reactions or genetic factors.
+It results from fungus, virus infection or by a specific bacterium.
+It can also stem from reactions to foreign bodies like dentures, systemic conditions like allergic reactions or genetic factors.
 Sometimes, there may be no specific cause.

-When gums are inflamed, they turn red and become sensitive to the touch because the gums are attacked by toxins released by plaque.
-These toxins cause irritation on the gum tissue.
-They pile up on the gum line, which many consider the main cause of gingivitis (x).
+When gums become inflamed, they turn red and become sensitive to the touch because toxins attack them as plaque releases the poisons.
+These toxins irritate the gum tissue.
+They pile up on the gum line, which many consider the leading cause of gingivitis. (x)

-Red gums is an obvious sign of gingivitis.
-They may also be dusky red.
-The color changes from the normal pale pink in healthy gums (x).
+Red gums are an obvious sign of gingivitis.
+They may also be dusky red — the color changes from the usual pale pink in healthy gums. (x)

-Gum recession is common in many people with gingivitis.
-Recessed gums tend to reveal a bigger part of the tooth as compared to healthy gums.
-Thus, teeth appear longer than when compared to their size before the gum disease developed (x).
+Gum recession is typical in many people with gingivitis.
+Recessed gums tend to reveal a more significant part of the tooth as compared to healthy gums.
+Thus, teeth appear longer than when compared to their size before the gum disease developed. (x)

 Also known as halitosis.
 Chronic foul breath is the primary warning sign of gingivitis.
 According to the American Dental Association (ADA), bad breath indicates poor dental care.
 Foul breath may come in tandem with an unpleasant taste in the mouth.
-It could be triggered by the millions of bacteria in the plaque that produce smelly waste products (x, x).
+Millions of bacteria could trigger it in the plaque that produces smelly waste products. (x) (x)

 A patch or area may develop between the tooth and gum.
 There may be several pockets in the mouth.
 Food particles may get into these pockets and cause the growth of bacteria.
 These bacteria may irritate the gum tissue and, if not treated, can lead to the development of an infection.

-When there is gum recession, a large part of the tooth becomes exposed, which makes the teeth become more sensitive to cold beverages and foods.
+When there is gum recession, a large part of the tooth becomes exposed, making the teeth more sensitive to cold beverages and foods.

-People with gingivitis may have bleeding gums, especially when they brush or floss because the gum tissue is weak due to bacterial infection.
+People with gingivitis may have bleeding gums, especially when they brush or floss because the gum tissue is weak because of bacterial infection.